Question: What kind of cult or religion is this so called "John of God" in Brazil that does these so-called healings?

 John of God might more appropriately be referred to as a guru or even a witch doctor.
 He is an individual who claims to have religious or spiritual truth and powers to heal.
 Maybe the best way to describe this movement is occultic in nature.
 Such charismatic figures are usually the source of new religions and cults but, again, it is hard to neatly categorize this particular movement because it doesn’t seem obvious that John of God's intention is the formation of a new religion per se.

 Finally, this may just be a money making scheme, or it could legitimately be both a way to make money and also really demonic at the same time.
 Neither venture need be mutually exclusive.
-It is interesting that on John of God’s website you can buy DVDs, and, not only that, but also they suggest that if you come to see John of God and want to experience healing, the best way to assure your trip is successful is if you hire a guide.
+It is interesting that on John of God’s website you can buy DVD’s, and not only that but they suggest that if you come to see John of God and want to experience healing the best way to assure your trip is successful is if you hire a guide.
 From the website:

 "John of God only speaks Portuguese.
 You can negotiate your own way to and around the clinic, or hire a Casa guide when at the clinic or do a complete package for travel, accommodation, translation in the Clinic and tourist activities.
 There are pluses and minuses for each option.
 But the bottom line is that you need to be familiar with the place before you go so you know what to expect and can immediately plug into the process.
 You need to be resolved that you want to be well.
 And, you need to ask the right questions until you get the answers you need.
 Remember, ask and you shall receive."2